Trophy Bonefishing in a South Pacific Paradise

 Boats and Equipment

-E2’s Way has some equipment on hand, but those who wish to bring their own gear are advised to pack 9 foot, 8 wt. and 9 wt. rods for both bonefish and smaller bluefin trevally.
-We suggest bringing along an 11 wt. and/or a 12 wt. to have ready in the boat when giant trevally passes by.
+E2’s Way has some equipment on hand, but those who wish to bring their own gear are advised to pack 9-foot, 8 and 9 wt. rods for both bonefish and smaller bluefin trevally.
+We suggest bringing along an 11 and/or 12 wt. to have ready in the boat when giant trevally passes by.
 The guides may also have a spinning rod rigged with a popper for these occasions.
-As far as fishing lines go, we suggest that you bring a tropical WF Floating line WF Floating Intermediate tip, and perhaps a sinking line if fishing blue water or the milk.
-Typically a full floating line is used for GT fishing and bring at least 100lb fluorocarbon trace material if you expect to keep hold of one of these brutes.
+As far as fishing lines go, we suggest that you bring a tropical WF Floating line, WF Floating Intermediate tip, and perhaps a sinking line if fishing blue water or “the milk.”
+Typically a full floating line is used for GT fishing and with at least 100lb fluorocarbon trace material if you expect to keep hold of one of these brutes.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 All prices listed below are per person, based on double occupancy, and quoted in NZD dollars.
 Trips of any length can be arranged, so please call Yellow Dog for details and custom package pricing.